UBICO/TinyML-Split-Computing/README.md

 # HEYoT Neural Network Offloading Example

-What about an Offloading Algorithm and some Split Computing?
+Explore the power of Offloading Algorithms and Split Computing with the HEYoT Neural Network Offloading Example.

-# Configurations
+## Configurations

-After giving us a star: You can download the repo and then start to configure all the infrastracture...
+Thank you for considering our project!
+To get started, follow these steps:

+1. **Star the Repo:**
+   Please show your support by giving our repository a star.

+2. **Download and Configure:**
+   Clone or download the repository, then proceed with the configuration of the infrastructure.

+   - **MQTT Client and Django Web App:**
-Within the folder "environment" you can find the ".env.dev" file.
-This file sets the variables for the MQTT Client running on the Edge and other parameters for the DJango Web App.
+     Navigate to the "environment" folder and configure the ".env.dev" file.
+This file manages variables for the MQTT Client running on the Edge and other parameters for the Django Web App.

+   - **ESP32 Board Configuration:**
-Another important file that needs to be configured is contained in the folder "esp32_board/nn_runner/src" and it's the "conf.h" file.
-This file contains the configurations of: WiFi, MQTT and NTP server for the device and the edge.
+     Find the "conf.h" file inside the "esp32_board/nn_runner/src" folder.
+This file contains configurations for WiFi, MQTT, and NTP server for both the device and the edge.

-# The Neural Network Model
+## The Neural Network Model

-Inside the folder "heyot/neyral_networks/ai_models" you can find all the utils used for  examples of nn model generation and conversion.
-The jupyter notebook "ConvertModel" can give you an idea on how to obtain a single header file for each layer of your neural network model - these header files are key components of the code that then runs on the ESP32 devices.
+In the "heyot/neural_networks/ai_models" folder, you'll discover utilities for generating and converting neural network models.
+The Jupyter notebook "ConvertModel" provides insights into obtaining a single header file for each layer of your neural network model.
+These header files are crucial components of the code that runs on ESP32 devices.

-Each model that you wat to run should be put in the models subdirectory with this structure:
+Ensure that each model you want to run follows this directory structure:

 <model_name>/
     analytics_data/
         analytics.csv